coredex-source/ForceGL2.0-1.2x/README.md

 # ForceGL20
 A Minecraft mod for [Fabric](https://fabricmc.net/) & [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) that forces the game to use OpenGL 2.0.

+## Fixes-
+Fixes driver crash with old GPUs caused by Java exception while loading shaders using Iris or Oculus.
+Fixes game not launching due to GL errors.

 ## Why?
 Since Minecraft 1.17, Mojang changed the required OpenGL version to 3.2.
 This means that players with an old graphic card that doesn't support OpenGL 3.2 can no longer play the game.